U.S. top court backs New Jersey cop's political retaliation claim

 The high court reversed a 2015 ruling by the Philadelphia-based 3rd U.S. Circuit Court of Appeals dismissing Heffernan’s lawsuit on the grounds that a First Amendment retaliation claim cannot be based on an employer’s perception of a worker’s actions.

-The day before Heffernan was demoted, an aide to Paterson Mayor Jose Torres, who was running for re-election, saw Heffernan getting a large campaign sign backing another mayoral candidate.
+The day before Heffernan was demoted, an aide to Jose Torres, Paterson’s mayor at the time who was running for re-election, saw Heffernan getting a large campaign sign backing another mayoral candidate.
 Heffernan said he got the sign while off-duty as a favor for his mother after her previous sign had been stolen from her front yard, and that the sign did not reflect his personal preference in the mayoral election.

 The next day, the police department demoted him from detective and transferred him to the traffic division’s walking squad, a move he saw as political retaliation.